ksettaluri6/AutoCkt/README.md

 To replicate the results from the paper, num_specs 200 was used (only 50 were selected for each CPU worker).
 Ray parallelizes according to number of CPUs available, that affects training time.
 ## Validating AutoCkt
 The rollout script takes the trained agent and gives it new specs that the agent has never seen before.
-To run this script, open ipython:
+To generate new design specs, run the gen_specs.py file again with your desired number of specs to validate on.
+To run validation, open ipython:

 ```
 run autockt/rollout.py /path/to/ray/checkpoint --run PPO --env opamp-v0 --num_val_specs ### --traj_len ## --no-render